Oily skin

 What doesn't work, and why

 Stripping cleansers.
-They trigger rebound sebum.
+They remove shine briefly, then leave the surface tight and annoyed while oil production continues.
 Twice a day, gentle, is the right ceiling.

 Alcohol-based toners.
-They give a temporary "matte" feeling that's actually surface dehydration.
-The skin responds by overproducing oil.
+They give a temporary "matte" feeling that is often surface dehydration.
+The shine usually returns, now on top of a more irritated barrier.

 Skipping moisturiser.
-Dehydrated oily skin tends to be more oily, not less.
+Dehydrated oily skin tends to feel tight and look shiny at the same time.
 Use a lightweight non-comedogenic moisturiser daily.
 The Moisturizer "Normal to oily" is specifically formulated for this.

 When to look elsewhere